top of page

 Final Thoughts

-The EU’s General-Purpose AI Code of Practice may be voluntary, but its influence is anything but optional.
-For organizations operating in the AI space or embedding AI into their products, it is a critical signal of trust, risk awareness, and market readiness.
+The EU’s General-Purpose AI Code of Practice may be voluntary, but its influence is crucial.
+For organizations operating in the AI space or embedding AI into their products, it is a vital signal of trust, risk awareness, and market readiness.

-Socium Security can help you operationalize these expectations and prepare your AI practices for what’s next.
+Socium Security can help you operationalize these expectations.
+We can prepare your AI practices for future challenges.

 Let’s Talk.